Are You Saving in the Right Retirement Accounts?

 LET’S TALK FREE MONEY

 The first question you need to ask is: Do I have an employer matching contribution in my 401k or 403b?
 This is when your employer makes a contribution to your account as long as you make a contribution as well.
-A common approach for many employers is matching 50 cents on the dollar on up to the first 6% of your income that you contribute.
-Some offer a full dollar for dollar match on the first 3% and 50 cents on the dollar for the next 2%.
 These matching formulas can take many different forms, but in all of them your employer is essentially giving you free money with the slight inconvenience of requiring that it go directly towards your retirement savings.
-If your employer does offer some sort of match, your first priority for your retirement savings should be to ensure that you receive the full amount.
-If you get 100% match on your first 3% and 50% match on the next 2%, you should definitely contribute 5%.
+If your employer does offer some sort of match, your first priority for your retirement savings should be to ensure that you receive the full employer match.
 Even if you just get a 50% match – think about what that means.
 The money you contribute is essentially getting an immediate 50% return!
 Not a 50% annualized return (over a year), this 50% return happens the moment your investment is made!
 That instant “free money” then teams up with your contribution to amplify the already powerful effect of compound interest on your long-term growth.
-All of this is to say that when trying to pick the right retirement accounts, your first priority should be to contribute enough to your 401k or 403b to get the full employer match.
+All of this is to say, your first priority should be to contribute enough to your 401k or 403b to get the full employer match.
 Note, the choice between Traditional vs. Roth contributions will depend on your personal and tax circumstances and is beyond the scope of this post.

 HSA: A TRIPLE TAX SHELTER

-You’ve contributed enough to get your full company match and have money remaining that you want to save for long-term growth.
+You’ve contributed enough to get your full company match, have maxed out your annual IRA contribution limit by contributing to your Roth IRA, and you still have money remaining that you want to save for long-term growth.
 What next?
-Most companies now offer High-Deductible Health Plans (HDHP) as a health insurance option.
+Most companies these days offer High-Deductible Health Plans (HDHP) as a health insurance option.
 These HDHP plans allow you to tap into an incredibly powerful wealth building tool called a Health Savings Account (HSA) – boring name, incredible tax treatment!
 NOTE, I am not recommending you change insurance coverage to an HDHP.
 For this post, I’m assuming that you’ve reviewed your health insurance options and determined that a HDHP is appropriate for you based on your family’s health circumstances and cash reserves/free cash flow.
 A lot has been written about the power of HSAs as both a planning tool and as a long-term wealth builder and below I’ll provide a high-level summary of the wealth building benefits.
-HSAs are uniquely powerful in that if you contribute to them via a salary reduction agreement through your paycheck, you get an unmatched opportunity for a triple tax-shelter.
+HSAs are uniquely powerful in that you get an unmatched opportunity for a triple tax-shelter.

 1. You can deduct your HSA contribution (max of $4,150/Single and $8,300/Family in 2023) from your federally taxable income (and state income in most states) for the up-front tax break.

 In terms of wealth building, this is truly an unrivaled account!
 If used correctly, the IRS could very conceivably never be able to tax a material portion of your income and you could use those never-taxed dollars to pre-fund a known, and substantial, cost in your retirement.
-As such, your next priority should probably be to max out your eligible HSA contributions (using a Salary Reduction Agreement if possible) again assuming you’ve already determined a HDHP to be appropriate for you.
+As such, your next priority should probably be to max out your eligible HSA contributions assuming you’ve already determined a HDHP to be appropriate for you.

 BACK TO THE 401K/403B

-If you have retirement savings left after getting the full employer match in your 401k/403b, maxing out your HSA, and maxing out your Roth IRA, you’re likely best off putting your remaining savings back into your 401k/403b.
+If you have retirement savings left after getting the full employer match in your 401k/403b, maxing out your Roth IRA, and after maxing out your eligible HSA contributions, you’re likely best off putting your remaining savings back into your 401k/403b until you hit the maximum allowed annual contribution limit, $23,500 in 2025.
 The automated nature of saving and investing every paycheck without having to do anything, coupled with the low cost associated with most employer plans makes this an appealing final option.
 Again, the choice of Traditional vs. Roth contributions will depend on your personal circumstances.

 TO SUMMARIZE